alphagov/smokey/README.md

+# TEST

+I'm just opening a PR to test something and will then close it.

 # GOV.UK Smoke Tests

 A suite of [Cucumber](https://cucumber.io/) tests that probe GOV.UK frontend and backend publishing functionality.
 The tests [use Selenium to manipulate a headless Chrome browser](features/support/env.rb).